 The funerary cult of the king was established at Unas's death and continued until the end of the Old Kingdom.
 It is also said that the cult might have survived even the chaotic Intermediate period, and it was still in existence in the age of the Middle Kingdom.
 Some historians believe that the cult was revived in this age.
 On the other hand, rulers of the Middle Ages dismantled the mortuary partially for high-quality materials.
 It is believed that the King was worshipped as the local god of Saqqara until the end of the Late Period, almost 2,000 years after his death.

 A Period of Political Instability After The Death Of Unas

 There are doubts regarding whether Unas left behind an heir.
 Some believe that he had a son, but in any case, there was a period of political instability after his reign.
 Teti was the first ruler of the 6th dynasty.
-His wife was possibly a daughter of the king.
-The mortuary temple of the king contains an inscription with the name and titles of Teti, which indicates that the temple was completed after the death of the king.
-Some pieces of evidence also suggest that there was not any real gap between the 5th and 6th dynasties.
+His wife was possibly the daughter of the king.
+The king's mortuary temple contains an inscription with the name and title of Teti, which indicates that the temple was completed after the king's death.
+Some evidence also suggests no discernible gap between the 5th and 6th dynasties.